YaokunLin/ActuaryProgrammer/POETRY_README.md

 curl -sSL https://install.python-poetry.org | python3 -
 ```

-if the install above does't work, or if you just want more information about poetry you can visit [https://python-poetry.org/docs/]
+If the install above doesn't work, or if you just want more information about poetry you can visit [https://python-poetry.org/docs/]

 ### using poetry to set up virtual environment